To be a Viking or to become one.

 FAT VIKING is a WINTER ULTRA ENDURANCE event under somewhat more "controlled" circumstances than the Iditarod Trail Invitational.

-The race course runs mainly on the cc-trail net around Geilo/ Skurdalen/ Dagali/ Ustaoset and crosses the R7/ R40 road several times.
-There are plenty of "bail out options" en route which we will highlight at the pre-race meeting.
+The race course runs mainly on the cc-trail net around Geilo/ Skurdalen/ Dagali/ Ustaoset and crosses the R7/ R40 road.
+There are "bail out options" which we will highlight at the pre-race meeting.

 Our checkpoints are serviced and inside a proper building.
 You are offered some basic food and you can rest there.

-Fat Viking is a non-commercial Geilo IL event organized by the "FATVIKINGSOCIETY".
+Fat Viking is a non-commercial Geilo Sports Club event organized by the "FATVIKINGSOCIETY".

 Bringing the Alaskan tradition of long distance winter racing to Norway!